Your Shipping Quote: A Break Down of All Sea Freight Costs

 This is charged during shipping peak season, when shipping lines will levy an extra surcharge due to the increased demand for shipping.

-This is only charged on lanes where cargo is travelling through an area of ocean vulnerable to piracy.
+Also known as the Gulf of Aden Surcharge, a piracy surcharge is only charged on lanes where cargo is travelling through an area of ocean vulnerable to piracy.
 It means extra provisions will need to be onboard in case a ship is taken over by pirates.
 Hence why a surcharge is levied.

 Low Sulphur Surcharge